+The above paragraphs helped you getting an overview of Hibernate Search.
 The next step after this tutorial is to get more familiar with the overall architecture of Hibernate Search (Chapter 2, Architecture) and explore the basic features in more detail.
-Two topics which were only briefly touched in this tutorial were analyzer configuration (Section 4.1.5, "Analyzer") and field bridges (Section 4.2, "Property/Field Bridge"), both important features required for more fine-grained indexing.
+Two topics which were only briefly touched in this tutorial were analyzer configuration (Section 4.1.6, "Analyzer") and field bridges (Section 4.2, "Property/Field Bridge"), both important features required for more fine-grained indexing.
 More advanced topics cover clustering (Section 3.5, "JMS Master/Slave configuration") and large indexes handling (Section 3.2, "Sharding indexes").